+44 (0)1273 732 888

 I hope you understand why we need to take this corrective action.
 Once again, I’m sorry for the effect that our mistake may have on your financial situation.

-No-one likes to admit they’ve made a mistake, but owning up when it’s justified will always have a better reception from your reader than trying to wriggle out of it.
+No-one likes to admit they’ve made a mistake, but owning up and apologising when it’s justified will always have a better reception from your reader than trying to wriggle out of it.
 And, while ‘I apologise’ is better than nothing, ‘I’m sorry’ is much better: it sounds more sincere – and more personal.

 The language of ‘we apologise for any inconvenience caused’ has been dubbed ‘professionalese’ by Daniel H Pink, author of Drive: The Surprising Truth About What Motivates Us.
 Pink advises avoiding the phrase entirely, because it makes the author seem like they’re distancing themselves from the mistake.
 ‘We speak human at home and “professionalese” at work,’ he explains.
 ‘And that might be hurting our businesses more than we realise.’